spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/data-exchange.md

 To exchange data between a Spryker system and a third-party system with an Integration App, you need to do the following:

-- Have a user account on Spryker Middleware Powered by Alumio.
+- Have a user account on Spryker Middleware powered by Alumio.
 - Have the Integration App you need deployed in the Spryker Middleware powered by Alumio platform.
 - Make minimum adjustments to the existing mapping and transformation of data.

-Reach out to [Spryker support](https://spryker.com/support/) or to your Customer Success Manager if you need access to the Spryker Middleware Powered by Alumio and the Integration Apps.
+Reach out to [Spryker support](https://spryker.com/support/) or to your Customer Success Manager if you need access to the Spryker Middleware powered by Alumio and the Integration Apps.

 We recommend considering Integration Apps for data exchange in the following cases: